UTAH SCHOOL-AGE CREDENTIAL

 As part of the Credentialing process, all applicants must receive an observation from a supervisor using the UAN Observational tool, which is designed specifically for the Utah School-Age Credential.
 The observation tool will be available to applicants and supervisors after the conflict of interest form has been completed.

 If you have been requested to complete an observation for an applicant, then you must complete the conflict of interest form.
 After you complete the conflict of interest form, UAN will contact you with the next steps and provide you with the observation tool.
+The conflict of interest form must be completed by the observer, NOT the applicant.

 Submitting Your Credential Documents